rust-lang/book/src/ch08-02-strings.md

 #### Bytes and Scalar Values and Grapheme Clusters!
 Oh my!

-This leads to another point about UTF-8: there are really three relevant ways to look at strings, from Rust's perspective: as bytes, scalar values, and grapheme clusters (the closest thing to what people would call 'letters').
+This leads to another point about UTF-8: there are really three relevant ways to look at strings, from Rust’s perspective: as bytes, scalar values, and grapheme clusters (the closest thing to what people would call ‘letters’).

-If we look at the Hindi word "नमस्ते" written in the Devanagari script, it is ultimately stored as a `Vec` of `u8` values that looks like this:
+If we look at the Hindi word “नमस्ते” written in the Devanagari script, it is ultimately stored as a `Vec` of `u8` values that looks like this:

 ```text